maudelafontaine/CarePaws/README.md

 :books: Lessons learned:

-- Focus on the functionnalies needed to meet MVP's criterias before working on anything else.
+- Focus on the functionalities needed to meet MVP's criterias before working on anything else.

 ## Next Steps